tfresource/tfresource-website/topics/Pricing.md

 ### Travel Behavior

 Possible behavioral responses to network pricing can be categorized temporally, and encompass short term, medium, and long term adjustments in travel behavior.
-The extent to which modeling methods will need to acocunt for each level of behavior will typically vary based on the planning stage and impacts of highest interest for decision-making [5]
+The extent to which modeling methods will need to account for each level of behavior will typically vary based on the planning stage and impacts of highest interest for decision-making [5]

 ![Traveler Responses](/images/Behavior.jpg)